Protecting Marine Life in Florida

 and Around the World

 The world-renowned research organization, Sea to Shore Alliance is now a part of CMA!
 Sea to Shore has made critical advancements in their work with manatees, right whales and sea turtles.
-We’ve created a new division called Clearwater Marine Aquarium Research Institute, where this important work will continue and expand.
+This important work will continue and expand as part of CMA’s research efforts.

 “This merger will broaden our conservation and research scope, which will result in advancements toward the protection of species and habitats.
-Our team is pleased to embark on this new venture with CMA and begin realizing research goals and conservation successes through the newly developed Research Institute.”
+Our team is pleased to embark on this new venture with CMA and begin realizing research goals and conservation successes.”

-Dr. James “Buddy” Powell, Executive Director of CMA Research Institute
+Dr. James “Buddy” Powell, VP of Research & Conservation

 Marine Species We Study